 Harry Schoenberg, $224K, MID, Crows – AS Adelaide retools their line-up there’s every chance Schoenberg can play double-digit games in 2020.
 He’ll likely bide his team in the SANFL, but look for him to make an impact as the season progresses if he’s as good as advertised.

-Tom Green, $252K, MID, Giants – THE Giants are spoilt for choice in the midfield, likely meaning we won’t see Tom Green make an AFL appearance.
+Tom Green, $252K, MID, Giants – THE Giants are spoilt for choice in the midfield, meaning we won’t expect to see Tom Green make an AFL appearance early on in the year.
 However, the big-bodied youngster excels around the stoppages and that could see him picked for a few contests if the injury bug bites GWS.

 Banner from perthnow.com.au